 We will walk you through the Tesla Model 3 specs, price, speed, range and other important details that you need to know.
-We’ll also touch on the Tesla Model 3 release date, at least what we know about it.
+We’ll also touch on the Tesla Model 3 release date, and the next Model 3 event.

 Tesla Model 3 Price